-- 84. One of the Rehabilitation Opportunity Committee's functions was to identify those facilities that failed to meet Life Care's financial targets and to help them to increase their Ultra High billings.
-Life Care referred to these underperforming facilities as "focus facilities," subjected those facilities to increased corporate scrutiny, and mandated that the facilities provide additional therapy without regard to their beneficiaries' actual needs. - 85.
-Life Care's senior management visited the focus facilities on a frequent basis, including quarterly visits from the Rehabilitation Services office, monthly visits from the Divisional Rehab Directors, and weekly visits from Regional Rehab Directors.
-Following the visits, Life Care management created "action plans" that required the facilities to use specific therapeutic techniques for the purpose of increasing the amount of billable therapy. - 86.
-In a July 2006 Performance Improvement and Growth Plan for Life Care's Hallmark Manor facility in Denver, Colorado, Life Care noted that, in response to a 23 percent Ultra High percentage in June 2006, its current action plan was to "convert 50% of RV to RU by increas[ing] service/delivery/utilization." - 87.
-Other action plans focused on increasing the length of stay through Life Care's "Ready to Go" (or "Ready, Set, Go") program.
+ANSWER: Life Care denies the allegations of Paragraph 85.
+Life Care further states that the cited source speaks for itself, and Life Care denies the allegations of Paragraph 85 to the extent they mischaracterize the source's language, meaning, or application.
+41 Case 1:08-cv-00251-HSM-WBC Document 163 Filed 04/28/14 Page 41 of 84 PageID #: 86.
+The Rehabilitation Opportunity Committee consisted of high ranking Life Care executives, including Forrest Preston (Life Care's sole shareholder and Chairman of the Board), Cathy Murray (Life Care former Chief Operating Officer), and Michael Reams (Life Care Senior Vice President of Rehabilitation Services).
+ANSWER: Life Care admits that Cathy Murray served on Life Care's Rehabilitation Opportunity Committee.
+The remaining allegations of Paragraph 86 are denied.
+87. One of the Rehabilitation Opportunity Committee's functions was to identify those facilities that failed to meet Life Care's financial targets and to help them to increase their Ultra High billings.
+Life Care referred to these underperforming facilities as "focus facilities," subjected those facilities to increased corporate scrutiny, and mandated that the facilities provide additional therapy without regard to their beneficiaries' actual needs.
+ANSWER: Life Care admits that the Rehabilitation Supporting Committee selected "focus facilities."
+Life Care denies the remaining allegations of Paragraph 87.
+88. Life Care's senior management visited the focus facilities on a frequent basis, including quarterly visits from the Rehabilitation Services office, monthly visits from the Divisional Rehab Directors, and weekly visits from Regional Rehab Directors.
+Following the visits, Life Care management created "action plans" that required the facilities to use specific therapeutic techniques for the purpose of increasing the amount of billable therapy.
+ANSWER: Life Care admits that Rehabilitation Services office representatives, Divisional Rehab Directors, and Regional Rehab Directors visited "focus facilities" periodically and that "action plans" were created for the facilities.
+The remaining allegations of Paragraph 88 are denied.
+89. In a July 2006 Performance Improvement and Growth Plan for Life Care's Hallmark Manor facility in Denver, Colorado, Life Care noted that, in response to a 23 percent Ultra High percentage in June 2006, its current action plan was to "convert 50% of RV to RU by increas[ing] service/delivery/utilization."
+ANSWER: Life Care states that the referenced document speaks for itself.
+Life Care denies the remaining allegations of Paragraph 89, including to the extent the allegations mischaracterize the document, its meaning, or its relevance.

+90. Other action plans focused on increasing the length of stay through Life Care's "Ready to Go" (or "Ready, Set, Go") program.
 Life Care employees viewed the program as an artificial means of extending a patient's length of stay; it was frequently used to elongate patient stays by waiting to address home skills training until the end of a patient's stay, when they were already ready for discharge, rather than incorporating that training throughout the duration of the stay.
 Moreover, the program included billing Medicare for unskilled care, such as taking beneficiaries grocery shopping and watching them clean; improper billing for "therapy" that was provided in groups or concurrently, not individually; and typically involved double-billing Medicare for the same activities.

-88. A facility's failure to accomplish the goals or directives set forth in the action plans resulted in increased corporate scrutiny and more frequent corporate visits or personnel changes.
+91. A facility's failure to accomplish the goals or directives set forth in the action plans resulted in increased corporate scrutiny and more frequent corporate visits or personnel changes.